 “Has artemisia come to help us unlock the deep dreams that day to day living has swept seemingly out of reach?
 Has she come to guard us and protect us while we realign ourselves with the strength of feminine energy?
 Has she come–with her liver cleansing and digestive tonic– to help ease the pain of those sisters who can not honor their monthly cycle by calling “time-out”?
 I think she has.”
 Mariahadessa Ekere Tallie

 In a time when menstruation is regarded as a messy inconvenience at best or is suppressed by oral contraceptives at worst, I agree with herbalist Mariahadessa Ekere Tallie – we need a dose of Artemisia’s magic more than ever.
-After all, no other plant has been more associated with supporting women and their reproductive cycles than Artemisia vulgaris or Mugwort.
+After all, no other plant has been more associated with supporting reproductive cycles than Artemisia vulgaris or Mugwort.
 Often called the “holy of holies” or “the mother of all healing herbs”, her role in sacred women’s rites connected with the moon, with dreaming, divination and psychic visioning stretches back to the mists of prehistory.

 I find this fascinating considering many different cultures give special importance to dreaming during their bleeding time.
 Spider is the author of Songs of Bleeding and writes that “in ancient times, the women’s Bleeding Lodge was a structure set apart from the rest of the community where women would go to dream and communicate with the Ancestors.”